Inky-Tech-Pty-Ltd/Links/README.md

 Over many generations, our genes have explored into the whole possibility space - testing some strategies that are cooperative, some that are more self-interested, and some that are plain nasty.

 The cooperative strategies cannot eliminate the nasty ones.
 Ecology has endless examples of this, and game theory has confirmed the effect with mathematics.
-It is not possible to eliminate nasty strategies, but it is possible to hold them in equilibrium.
+It is not possible to eliminate the nasty strategies, but it is possible to hold them in equilibrium.

-It is naive, (and dangerous,) to hope that AIs will not explore the whole space of possibilities, including the nasty strategies.
+It is naive, (and dangerous,) to hope that AIs will not explore the whole space of possibilities, including nasty strategies.

-Village norms are a tested technology that can establish an equilibrium where the nasty strategies are present, but are controlled.
+Cooperation in a vilage is the best technology so far for resisting the nastiness.

 ---